webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 The crawl will be gracefully stopped after reaching this set size in GB.

-### Crawler Instances

-Increasing the amount of crawler instances will speed up crawls by using additional browser windows to capture more pages in parallel.
-This will also increase the amount of traffic sent to the website and may result in a higher chance of getting rate limited.

 ### Page Load Timeout

 Limits amount of elapsed time to wait for a page to load.
 Behaviors will run after this timeout only if the page is partially or fully loaded.